zilliztech/codelabs/codelabs/get-started-with-vector-db-0/index.md

 ## Introduction

 Welcome to Milvus codelabs.
 This is the first tutorial, and will be mostly a text-based overview of _unstructured data_.
-We know, we know, doesn't sound like a very sexy topic, but before you press that little x button on your browser tab, hear us out.
+I know, I know, doesn't sound like a very sexy topic, but before you press that little x button on your browser tab, hear us out.

 New data is being generated every day, and is undoubtedly a key driver of both worldwide integration as well as the global economy.
 From heart rate monitors worn on wrists to GPS positions of a vehicle fleet to videos uploaded to social media, data is being generated at an exponentially increasing rate.
 The importance of this ever-increasing amount of data cannot be understated; data can help better serve existing customers, identify supply chain weaknesses, pinpoint workforce inefficiencies, and help companies identify and break into new markets, all factors that can enable a company (and you) to generate more $$$.